Stuart Gentling: Early life

 Stuart and his fraternal twin were born in Rochester, Minnesota, to Barbara Johnson, a trained social worker and Dr. Allen Gentling, an anesthesiologist.
 At the age of five, they moved with their family, including their older brother, Peter, and younger sister, Suzanne, to Fort Worth, Texas, where their father became Head of Anesthesiology at Harris Methodist Hospital.
 Suzanne was, later, instrumental in gathering and preserving the artists’ work and papers after their deaths.

-From a young age, the inseparable twins gained a reputation of being both “boy geniuses” for their creativity and boisterous for their neighborhood antics.
-Stuart was the more gregarious – a personality trait he leveraged in adulthood to promote their artwork.
+From a young age, the twins gained a reputation for both their creativity and their neighborhood antics.

 Idolizing William Faulkner, Stuart originally wanted to pursue his literary inclinations, and his interest in Southern landscapes and culture unfolded as short fiction.
 While he would sketch and draw as a child, he often had his brother finish his work because he felt that he lacked Scott's skills in painting.
 This collaborative process of Scott using Stuart's sketches and photographs as a base to create artwork continued throughout their lives.
 In their book Of Birds and Texas, Stuart recalls attempting to reproduce a wood duck he saw in Audubon's book at the library of the Fort Worth Children's Museum (now the Fort Worth Museum of Science and History) as a young teen; frustrated with his supposed poor skills in watercolors, he had Scott complete it, citing this piece as the beginning of their artistic careers.

 The turbulent relationship between his mother and alcoholic father, which ended in divorce in 1962, further strengthened Stuart's bond with his twin during his childhood.